divijghose/firedrake/Firedrake-meeting-2024-02-21.md

 ## JB + CW: Point query status?

+## PB + JB: Slow tests

+We want to keep the slow tests, can we make them faster?

+[Speed up some tests PR #3416](https://github.com/firedrakeproject/firedrake/pull/3416) (depends on #3295, listed below)

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*